 Eboni is 12, she is strong, smiley and confident.
 She could be a few years older.
 Her mum Zena helps a lot at the track, I often see her wearing her red Peckham BMX hoody and helping out at the clubhouse.

 ‘We first saw the track from the bus window.
 Every Friday night we used to visit family and we’d take the bus.
 Eboni would say ‘Oh please can we go?
 I surprised her on her 8th birthday and we came down here.
 I printed the ticket.
 It took off from there and now she’s got me into riding my bike.
 We ride together to the club and we go on little trips together, to visit friends locally.
-It’s good here because it’s focused but there are also a lot of friendships, they form like in a school playground.
+It’s good here because it’s focused but there are also a lot of friendship, they form like they do in a school playground.
 When it’s someone’s birthday people always bring a healthy snack and we all sing happy birthday.
 We also look out for children who aren’t doing ok outside of the club.
 There are a lot of mums here and we pick up on things.
 The club really is a bridge between school and home.

 Ola Akerele and her children Lamin and Aaliyah

 ‘I have twins.
 When they where born they weighed as much as a pound of sugar.
 Look at them now.
 People have different abilities.
 The thing I like about it here is that they recognise this and they treat my son Lamin differently from my daughter Aliyah.
 Lamin, he is here nearly everyday.
-He looks upto the older boys and they look after him.
+He looks up to the older boys and they look after him.
 We are handing our kids over in a way, so we have to trust the coaches.
 Nigel is a father figure really or a big brother to Lamin.
 At a BMX race meeting in the summer club members went camping, it was a first time for most of us.
 Nigel said to my son on that trip that he wasn’t going anywhere, that he’d be there when he was 18, 28 and an old man.
 They laughed about it but deep down it meant something to me and him’.

 ‘It can be an expensive sport, but the club make it affordable.
 I go to a local bike shop now, they’re kind and help us out.
 Instead of buying new I managed to find a bike from a guy in Scotland.
 Nigel helped me with this, so I could afford to buy all the other bits.
 Sometimes Lamin will say he wants a new bike or this or that.
 I say to him ‘Did Nigel say you need a new bike?’
 If not then your’e not having it.
 The club sends the message that its not the bike or the equipment.
 Of course all the young riders want the bikes like the pro riders but they learn that it is not about getting the next bike and so on.
 He is still riding the same bike now.